Wonder Woman (comic book)

 Wonder Woman is an ongoing American comic book series featuring the DC Comics superhero Wonder Woman and occasionally other superheroes as its protagonist.
-The character first appeared in All Star Comics #8 (cover dated December 1941), later featured in Sensation Comics (January 1941) series until having her own solo title.
+The character first appeared in All Star Comics #8 (cover dated December 1941), later featured in Sensation Comics (January 1942) series and gaining her own solo title shortly after.

 The series would contain many volume revamps and many new writers during the ages.
 Many of the events within the DC Universe affected the stories of the titular superhero with several reboots such as Crisis on Infinite Earths and The New 52.

 The series was given a relaunch in 2016, when DC Comics rebooted its entire line of titles in an event called DC Rebirth.
 The series received a revamp in 2021, as part of a line-wide relaunch called Infinite Frontier, with issue #770.
+The series relaunched in 2023 as a part of Dawn of DC.

 Volume 1

 Golden Age

 Wonder Woman first appeared in All Star Comics #8 (December 1941), during the era known to comics historians as the "Golden Age of Comic Books".
 Following this debut, she was featured in Sensation Comics #1 (January 1942), until starting in her own series in Summer 1942.

 During 1942 to 1947, images of bound and gagged women frequently graced the covers of both Sensation Comics and Wonder Woman.
 An early example is a scene in Wonder Woman #3 (Feb.-March 1943) in which Wonder Woman herself ties up several women, dresses them in deer costumes and chases them through the forest.
 Later, she rebinds them and displays them on a platter.

-Various Wonder Woman enemies would debut in the comic series.
+A variety of Wonder Woman enemies debuted in the comic series.
 Issue #1 introduced Wonder Woman's nemesis, Ares, as the embodiment of all abnormal emotions, evil, and essentially all that Wonder Woman was against.
 In issue #5, the character of Doctor Psycho, a murderous psychopath with an intense hatred of women, was debuted, Issue #6 introduced the Cheetah while issue #9 introduced Giganta.
 Also issue #9 debuted Queen Clea, which would later help form the female supervillain team Villainy Inc. Later on, issue #49 debuted another recurring enemy, Circe.